 Racial Inequality Continues

 Unfortunately, this a sad truth and we keep seeing it happen day after day.
-African Americans still find harder to get a home mortgage by a bank than white people.
+Mortgage Lending discrimination of African Americans still exist they still find it harder to get a home mortgage by a bank than white people.

 While we have been also seeing lawsuits against banks, initiatives, studies, and even federal laws condemning these practices, they still go on, according to a Business Journal analysis of Home Mortgage Disclosure Act.
 Even though this analysis was made in Baltimore, we have no doubts that the rest of the country is the same.

 Only in Baltimore, banks deny home mortgages to African Americans 1.9 times more than to whites.
 According to the mortgage data, Baltimore is the worst location for an African American to get a new mortgage when asked to the bank.
 Even though there have been made many changes and banks even have many different mortgage lending products which can and should be used by first-time home buyers, this doesn’t seem to be enough.

 While racism, segregation, and discrimination isn’t something new in Baltimore, these remain as unanswered problems that keep aggravating every single year.

 Banks shutting the door on homeownership for people of color

 Bankers, on the other hand, said that there is nothing wrong with the situation because it simply doesn’t exist.
 These bankers keep insisting that the data collected by the Home Mortgage Disclosure Act is incomplete since it doesn’t include why the loan was denied.
 Still according to bankers, there are many different reasons that can lead to a loan denial.
 These include employment history, down payment information, debt-to-income ratios, credit scores, and credit history.

 According to all the bankers who were interviewed, they don’t believe there is any racial discrimination in Baltimore and that their main job is to ensure that the person has the ability to pay for the loan.